-Vehicle self diagnostics is developed to facilitate the finding of defects in vehicle electronics systems.
-Each module of system continuously controls the sensors, actuators, working ability of different modules, in case of problems the system records error messages and/or modifies the operation algorithm..
+Vehicle self-diagnostics are developed to facilitate the finding of defects in the vehicle electronics systems.
+Each module of system continuously controls the sensors, actuators, working ability of different modules, in case of problems the system records error messages and/or modifies the operation algorithm…

 Valvetronic is, most probably, the most hated hub of the BMW engine.
-In the same time, it’s “last hope” of the engine repair specialists – if they are not able to find the cause of the problem, most probably, Valvetronic will be the one to blame.
+At the same time, it’s the “last hope” of the engine repair specialists – if they are not able to find the cause of the problem, most probably, Valvetronic will be the one to blame.